All Girls Are the Same

 "All Girls Are the Same" (alternatively stylized in all caps) is the debut single by American rapper Juice Wrld.
 It was released as the lead single from his debut studio album, Goodbye & Good Riddance on April 13, 2018, after its music video premiered in February.
 Produced by Nick Mira, the song debuted at number 92 on the Billboard Hot 100 and peaked at number 41.
 It was Juice's second song to reach one billion streams on Spotify, after "Lucid Dreams" in December 2019.
-"AGATS2 (Insecure)", featuring Trinidadian rapper Nicki Minaj, was released on November 15, 2024 as a single from Juice's final album The Party Never Ends, and serves as a sequal.
+"AGATS2 (Insecure)", featuring Trinidadian rapper Nicki Minaj, was released on November 15, 2024 as a single from Juice's final album The Party Never Ends, and serves as a sequel.

 Lyrics

 The track centers around how women in Juice Wrld's past relationships have left him heartbroken with their deceit and that he drinks hard liquor to cope with the emotional turmoil.

 The composition is broken into a repeating sequence of rapped verses on Juice Wrld's personal issues, with a refrain using 'same' rhymes, and circling back to the song's title numerous times.
 A fading-in intro similar to that of "Lucid Dreams" begins the song's lyrics.